-“A Still Moment” by Eudora Welty
+“A Still Moment”

 Lorenzo Dow rode the Old Natchez Trace at top speed upon a race horse, and the cry of the itinerant Man of God, “I must have souls!
 And souls I must have!” rang in his own windy ears.
 He rode as if never to stop, toward his night’s appointment.